ohookins/aoc2020/README.md

   directory.
 - I've been extremely inconsistent in naming, in particular starting with a capital or not.
 Should figure out my linting story.
+- When deleting values from a data structure we're iterating through, do the dance of moving the iterator properly over the deleted value and onto the next one rather than breaking out of the loop and starting iteration again.